Generic Name: estradiol (Transdermal route)

 - Vivelle 100 Mcg

 - Vivelle 25 Mcg

 Uses For Menostar

 Estradiol is an estrogen hormone.
-The hormone from the gel and spray is absorbed through your skin into your body.
+The hormone from the patch, gel, and spray is absorbed through your skin into your body.
 It works by preventing symptoms, such as feelings of warmth in the face, neck, and chest, or sudden strong feelings of heat and sweating (hot flashes) in women during menopause.

 This medicine is available only with your doctor's prescription.

 Before Using Menostar